BTNGaming/BTN-Cogs/adventure/Tutorial2.md

 - !wscoreboard - Print the WEEKLY scoreboard.

-- !adventurealert - Enable/Disable notifications for all adventures.
+- !overkillalert - Enable/Disable notifications for all adventures.

 CLASS SPECIFIC COMMANDS
 - !bless    (Supports the team with a blessing/prayer ability to create a higher chance of evading being injured in battle))